 Key features of the general equilibrium attained in the base model (BM hereafter) are presented in column (a) of Table 4.
-The corresponding life-cycle profiles are depicted in Figure 2 and have already been discussed.
 The consumption-output ratio is 79.1%, and the capital-output ratio is 1.960.
 Both are quite plausible values.